 Star player Rogers Hornsby and manager Hendricks don’t get along during the year.
 In fact, Rickey fines Hornsby $50 for arguing with his manager and trading insults in the newspaper.
 Before the next season begins, Hendricks is replaced as manager.

-More on Hendricks: Four of the seven managers who have law degrees managed the Cardinals: Hendricks was one, along with Miller Huggins, Branch Rickey and Tony La Russa.
-Hendricks quit after one season of war-time ball when the club was 51-78 and he later resurfaced as manager in Cincinnati.
+Jack Hendricks- Four of the seven managers who have law degrees managed the Cardinals: Hendricks was one, along with Miller Huggins, Branch Rickey, and Tony La Russa.
+Hendricks quit after one season of war-time ball when the club was 51-78 and he later resurfaced as a manager in Cincinnati.